How much attention do you pay to your store’s image optimization?

 Let’s look at how to do this despite what platform you are on.

 Having great ecommerce photography starts with taking the right picture.

 Your photography doesn’t have to involve an expensive camera or setup.
 In fact, you can create your own DIY photography setup that will do the job.

 But there are a few tips you can follow to make sure you are starting off with the best possible photos.

 An ecommerce photography setup doesn’t have to be expensive, but if you’re just getting started there are a few things you should invest in to take quality photos:

-- A camera tripod.
-Likewise, having a camera tripod ensures you can get consistently positioned photos every time.
+A camera tripod.
+Likewise, having a camera tripod ensures you can get consistently position photos every time.
 It also makes it easy to readjust your products without having to juggle a camera at the same time.

 Look at any successful online store and you’ll rarely see one using just a single photo for any of their images.

 Product photography can be used to showcase the best aspects of the product, so it’s important to include a variety of shots.